Blackberry pie is perfect for summer!

 This recipe came from Mark Bittman’s How to Cook Everything.
 Which you should check out.
 One of my favorite cookbooks ever!

 I love Mark Bittman’s pie recipes because he keeps it simple enough to keep the fruit as star the show, and broad enough that you can sub out many different fruits with roughly the same spice blend.

-Rinse and pat dry – drier berries keep the crust flaky.
+Rinse the blackberries and pat dry – drier berries keep the crust flaky.

 Add sugar, spices, and cornstarch.

 Stir and let sit for a few minutes to let the berries soak in the flavors.

 Crimp the edges with your fingers, and cut come vents on the top.